preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/related-documents/index.rst

 Being notified when any related document is updated
 ****************************************************
 To activate notification for related documents, select who is going to be notified.
-When the option is active an e-mail is sent to the receiver every time a new edition is published for any related document.
+When the option is active an email is sent to the receiver every time a new edition is published for any related document.

 .. image:: related-notify-new2.png